 Meet Joel

-I am a son, the youngest of three boys, a husband, a friend, and registered clinical counsellor with mixed Chilean, Hungarian, and British ancestry.
+I am a son, the youngest of three boys, a husband, a friend, and a registered clinical counsellor with mixed Chilean, Hungarian, and British ancestry.
 I was born and raised in Surrey, BC on the traditional and unceded shared territories of the Katzie, Kwantlen, and Semiahmoo First Nations, part of the Coast Salish peoples, and home to the Surrey-Delta Métis Association.

 My Journey